Service standards for waste collection

 Where it is clear that more space for the containment of recycling and residual waste is required after all appropriate actions have been taken by the resident, with bin capacity maximised, the council shall consider the provision of a larger wheeled bin.

-Subject to assessment by the council the principle means of increasing household waste storage capacity will be through the provision of a 360 litre blue recycling wheeled bin which the resident must undertake to use only for recycling.
+Subject to assessment by the council the principle means of increasing household waste storage capacity will be through the provision of a standard size blue recycling wheeled bin which the resident must undertake to use only for recycling.

 An additional green bin for residual waste will be provided for households with a large number of residents subject to an assessment by the council that the capacity of a blue recycling wheeled bin is being maximised.